vwkd/didi/src/branching.md

 ## Introduction

 - conditionally used string value
-- creates code paths
+- creates a code path
-- only one code path is used
+- for multiple branches uses first one that works, short-circuit
-- uses first one that works, short-circuit
+- only ever one code path is used since since input string is consumed by it
-- beware: no "else" branch since only ever one can be taken because input string is consumed by it
+- no "else" in favour of separate "if"s
 - replaces regex lookahead, lookbehind, conditional statement, or